-The Lake District has so much amazing scenery to see that it can be difficult to fit it all in!
+A drive in the Lake District is a fantastic way to see a lot of the amazing scenery during your trip.
 And while there’s nothing better than a pleasant walk in the Cumbrian countryside, sometimes the Great British weather permits the dry and warmth of a car.
-Luckily, there are plenty of fantastic driving routes all over the National Park.
-From stunning lakeside drives and thrilling mountain passes to the seaside, here’s our list of the seven best scenic drives in the area.
+Luckily, there are plenty of fantastic driving routes all over the national park.
+From stunning lakeside drives and thrilling mountain passes to seaside stretches, here’s our list of the seven best scenic drives in the Lake District.

 1. Keswick Loop via Buttermere and Borrowdale - 23 miles